aicers/crusher/README.md

 - `last_timestamp_data`: File that stores the timestamp of the last time series per sampling policy.
 - `log_dir`: Path to the log directory.
 If the path is not provided or the log file cannot be created in the directory, logs will be printed to stdout.
+Once set, it remains unchanged throughout the process.

 Example